 After all, they are who will ultimately bring you revenue and should therefore be central to all efforts, regardless of department so they have a consistent experience throughout their customer lifecycle.

-The buyer is now more in control than ever, and the flywheel model emphasises that we all need to focus more on the person our inbound marketing strategy is trying to start a conversation with — rather than only the business they’re representing.
+The B2B buyer is now more in control than ever, and the flywheel model emphasises that we all need to focus more on the person our inbound marketing strategy is trying to start a conversation with — rather than only the business they’re representing.
 This creates new challenges for B2B leaders trying to deliver campaign success.